totalnoMartina/quiz-about-veggies-and-fruits/README.md

 - I added font style form [Google Fonts](https://fonts.google.com/)
 - Turmeric facts can be found [here](http://www.drsanderschiropractic.com/blog/16406-five-surprising-facts-about-turmeric)
 - Mushroom facts can be found [here](https://www.goodhousekeeping.com/health/diet-nutrition/a27633487/mushroom-health-benefits/)
+- Some facts about Avocado can be found on this [link](https://www.healthline.com/nutrition/12-proven-benefits-of-avocado#TOC_TITLE_HDR_2) and this [link](https://www.businessinsider.com/avocado-history-word-testicle-2018-6?r=US&IR=T)
 - Some facts about broab beans - fava beans can be found [here](https://www.healthbenefitstimes.com/broad-beans/)
+- Facts about Artichoke can be found on this [link](https://www.oceanmist.com/blog/8-little-known-facts-about-the-artichoke)
+- Facts about Blueberries can be found on this [link](https://www.wildflower.org/expert/show.php?id=5146&__cf_chl_managed_tk__=pmd_fUkpZwnFiuCVBuyNsZLnmKAiGfS3T4KJ04HYx1Yr5I8-1634429702-0-gqNtZGzNAvujcnBszROR) and also [here](https://www.bcblueberry.com/bc-blueberry-council/news/did-you-know-10-surprising-facts-about-blueberries)
+- Facts about onion can be found on this [link](https://factslegend.org/these-30-exciting-onion-facts-will-amaze-you/)

 ***Add more
 ### Media